 End of story, end of the ad.

-So, if you are planning to use KDP pay per click ads, be prepared for some ups and downs, surprises and inconsistencies.
+If you are planning to use KDP pay per click ads, be prepared for some ups and downs, surprises, and inconsistencies.

-As a footnote, though, I have the same book cover running quite happily on Facebook ads, which has no issue with the cover image at all.
+As a footnote, though, I had the same book cover running quite happily on Facebook ads, which had no issue with the cover image at all.

 On top of that, Facebook ads average out to be about half the cost per click when compared to Amazon.

-So I guess, in a strange roundabout way, Amazon has saved me some money!
+So I guess, in a strange roundabout way, Amazon saved me some money.

 Related reading: Banned Books Due To Social Media And Internet Censorship